Ancient Israel and Judah: Henotheism

 During this intermediate period of henotheism many families worshipped different gods.
 Religion was very much centred around the family, as opposed to the community.
 The region of Israel and Judah was sparsely populated during the time of Moses.
 As such many different areas worshipped different gods, due to social isolation.
 It was not until later on in Israelite history that people started to worship Yahweh alone and fully convert to monotheistic values.
-That switch occurred with the growth of power and influence of the Israelite kingdom and its rulers.
-Further details of this are contained in the Iron Age Yahwism section below.
+That switch occurred with the growth of power and influence of the Israelite kingdom and its rulers (see § Iron Age Yahwism below).
 Evidence from the Bible suggests that henotheism did exist: "They [the Hebrews] went and served alien gods and paid homage to them, gods of whom they had no experience and whom he [Yahweh] did not allot to them" (Deut.
 29.26).
 Many believe that this quote demonstrates that the early Israelite kingdom followed traditions similar to ancient Mesopotamia, where each major urban centre had a supreme god.
 Each culture embraced their patron god but did not deny the existence of other cultures' patron gods.
 In Assyria, the patron god was Ashur, and in ancient Israel, it was Yahweh; however, both Israelite and Assyrian cultures recognized each other's deities during this period.
 Some scholars have used the Bible as evidence to argue that most of the people alive during the events recounted in the Hebrew Bible, including Moses, were most likely henotheists.
 There are many quotes from the Hebrew Bible that are used to support this view.
 One such quote from Jewish tradition is the first commandment which in its entirety reads "I am the LORD your God, who brought you out of the land of Egypt, out of the house of bondage: You shall have no other gods before me."
 This quote does not deny the existence of other gods; it merely states that Jews should consider Yahweh or God the supreme god, incomparable to other supernatural beings.
 Some scholars attribute the concept of angels and demons found in Judaism and Christianity to the tradition of henotheism.
 Instead of completely getting rid of the concept of other supernatural beings, these religions changed former deities into angels and demons.